Aselya8/profile-portfolio/README.md

 This is portfolio project.
-I used tools as React Hooks, bootstrap, react-particles, react-popupbox, react-responsive-carousel.
+I used tools as React Hooks, bootstrap, react-popupbox, react-responsive-carousel.